 Being that, I picked up every technique like a sponge and made friendships that helped me later in my career to become the fighter I am today.

 Since then I’ve never been on holiday without connecting it to a training camp.
 I’ve travelled numerous times to England and Thailand for better training and lifestyle.
 I made a few adjustments to get the most out of my trip.

 It’s recommended to make the trip as comfortable and enjoyable as possible.
 I have slept on cold gym mats and it’s a good experience that I don’t want to make again.
 This “getting out of comfort zone”-talk is going way too far.
 You are already out of your comfort zone when training with all these new people in a new environment.
 Why not make the rest of the day enjoyable?

 By giving your body and mind the rest with a nice holiday, you will get more out of the adaptation process and improve faster!

 The wrong expectations

 “I’m going to Thailand to be 100% serious about training without any distractions, train Muay Thai twice every day and become a beast!”
 That’s a very wrong expectation I hear from almost every person that travels to Thailand for the first time.
 Once they figure out they still have to put in legit work, they end up partying more than training.

 Some people even want to get their life sorted and decide to come to Thailand.
 I’ve seem them end up partying every day with drugs and hookers instead of training.
 I really think Thailand is the wrong place to get your life sorted.

 The fact is: A training holiday is full of distractions.
-Nothing bad about having fun now and then, but if your mindset isn’t strong and 100% determined in the first place, you will have a hard time to improve as a fighter or person.
+Nothing bad about having fun now and then, but if your mindset isn’t strong and 100% determined in the first place, you will have a hard time improving as a fighter or a person.